python/cpython/Doc/library/stringio.rst

 original :mod:`StringIO` module in that case.

-Unlike the memory files implemented by the :mod:`StringIO` module, those provided by this module are not able to accept Unicode strings that cannot be encoded as plain ASCII strings.
+Unlike the memory files implemented by the :mod:`StringIO` module, those provided by this module are not able to accept strings that cannot be encoded in plain ASCII.

-Calling :func:`StringIO` with a Unicode string parameter populates the object with the buffer representation of the Unicode string, instead of encoding the string.
+Calling :func:`StringIO` with a string parameter populates the object with the buffer representation of the string, instead of encoding the string.

 Another difference from the :mod:`StringIO` module is that calling